Plant kindness. Grow hope.🌱

 hover and scroll for more pics

-Acts 20:35 says, 'In everything I did, I showed you that by this kind of hard work we must help the weak', remembering the words the Lord Jesus himself said: ‘It is more blessed to give than to receive'.
+Acts 20:35 says, 'In everything I did, I showed you that by this kind of hard work we must help the weak'.
 Then, in Matthew 25:40, Jesus states, “Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.”
 These messages highlight that acts of kindness and support towards those in need are directly linked to how we treat Christ Himself!
 We also believe lifting others also lifts our own greater purpose on this earth for abundant unalienable rights to life, liberty, and the pursuit of happiness to impact all of humanity and the Kingdom of God that is within each of us and works as a positive collaboration for all of us.

 hover and scroll for more pics